QubesOS/qubes-core-admin-client/doc/manpages/qvm-service.rst

     This is known to help with some devices, that cannot deal with re-attaching to another driver.

+minimal-netvm:
+    Default: enabled in NetVM

+    Performs memory optimizations to make NetVM consume as little RAM as possible.
+    This is done by disabling unnecessary services and keeping a memory reserve for the kernel drivers.

+minimal-usbvm:
+    Default: enabled in USBVM

+    Disables unnecessary services for USBVM.

 Authors
 =======
 | Joanna Rutkowska <joanna at invisiblethingslab dot com>